jpaulm/fbp-tutorial-filter-file/README.md

 Another "direction" is one I call "centre out": again from my book: " ... the 'centre out' development approach – you can get the core logic working first, and then add formatting, input editing, etc., later."

-FBP also lends itself very well to rapid prototyping, and simulation as well - see the discussion about simulation systems in Chapter I of my book - http://www.jpaulmorrison.com/fbp/intro.shtml .
+FBP also lends itself very well to rapid prototyping, and simulation as well - see the discussion about simulation systems in [Chapter I of my book](http://www.jpaulmorrison.com/fbp/intro.shtml) .
 You can also start with a *simulation* of your application, and gradually replace the blocks with real application functions.